 Here are 3 tips for measuring Local SEO performance.
 The first two are specific to Google My Business and the third is specific to Yext.

 - Add UTM parameters to your website links in your Google business listing so you can isolate that traffic within Google Analytics.
 Your parameters for source and medium should still be google and organic so that traffic will roll up in Organic search traffic channel, but add a campaign like utm_campaign=gmb_locationname so you can see this traffic in the Campaign reporting section of GA.
 Here’s an example of what that looks like below.
+Or, check out this step by step guide to add UTM tags to Google My Business.

 - Record your Google My Business insights data each month so you can measure performance on a month over month and year over year basis.
 It’s especially helpful to measure Discovery vs. Direct search visibility (ideally driving a greater share of the former over time), as well as calls, direction requests, clicks to the website, and photo views.
 Here’s an example of the Customer Actions reports, where we can see activity taking place on the listing like direction requests and calls.